Relative VGIT and an application to degenerations of Hilbert schemes: Introduction

-We would next like to mention an application of these results, which also served as the main motivation for developing VGIT in a relative setting.
-To do this, we first need to briefly recall the degeneration family of Hilbert schemes of points constructed in \cite{GHH-2016}.
-Let $f \colon X \to C$ be a projective strict simple degeneration over an affine curve $C$.
-Using Jun Li's technique of expanded degenerations (see e.g. \cite{li-2013}), one obtains an expanded family $f[n] \colon X[n] \to C[n]$ with an action of $G[n] = (\Gm)^n$.
-By functoriality, the relative Hilbert scheme of points $\Hilb^n(X[n]/C[n]) \to C[n]$ is also equipped with a $G[n]$-action.
-By carefully choosing a suitable $G[n]$-linearized ample line bundle, one obtains a GIT quotient $I^n_{X/C} = \Hilb^n(X[n]/C[n])/\!/G[n]$ such that the (proper) Hilbert scheme degeneration $I^n_{X/C} \to C$ has good geometric properties.
-In fact, this family is isomorphic to $\Hilb^n(X/C) \to C$ over the open subset of $C$ where $f$ is smooth.
-Moreover, when the relative dimension of $f$ is at most two, it was proved in \cite[Theorem 5.9, Corollary 5.16]{GHHZ-2018} that $I^n_{X/C} \to C$ is a dlt model with reduced special fibre, which is even a minimal model if $X \to C$ is minimal.
-The detailed analysis of the (semi)stable locus $\Hilb^n(X[n]/C[n])^{ss}$ was carried out in \cite[\S 2]{GHH-2016}.
-Intriguingly, one finds that the property whether a point $[Z] \in \Hilb^n(X[n]/C[n])$ is (semi)stable or not only depends on its underlying $0$-cycle; see \cite[Theorem 2.9]{GHH-2016}.
-In the present paper, we will use Theorem \ref{thm:mainintro} and Lemma \ref{lem:fun} to give a conceptual proof of this fact.
+We would like to mention an application of the above results, which in fact was our original motivation for studying the functoriality and semi-continuity of (semi)stable loci with respect to both weaker versions of (semi)stability in the relative setting.

+Our aim was to construct good degenerations of Hilbert schemes of points, which was carried out in \cite{GHH-2016}.
+More precisely, let be a projective strict simple degeneration over an affine curve $C$.
+By Jun Li's technique of expanded degenerations (see e.g. \cite{li-2013}), we can obtain an expanded family with an equivariant action of $G[n] = (\Gm)^n$.
+The relative Hilbert scheme of points is also equipped with a $G[n]$-action.
+By carefully choosing a suitable $G[n]$-linearized ample line bundle, we can obtain a GIT quotient which completes the family $\Hilb^n(X/C) \to C$ over the open subset of $C$ where $f$ is smooth.
+We proved that this is a degeneration of Hilbert schemes with good geometric properties, see e.g. \cite[Theorem 5.9, Corollary 5.16]{GHHZ-2018}.
+A crucial point of this approach was the detailed analysis of the (semi)stable locus $\Hilb^n(X[n]/C[n])^{ss}$.
+Intriguingly, we discovered that the property whether a point $[Z] \in \Hilb^n(X[n]/C[n])$ is (semi)stable or not only depends on its underlying $0$-cycle; see \cite[Theorem 2.9]{GHH-2016}.
+In the present paper, we will combine Theorem \ref{thm:mainintro} and Lemma \ref{lem:fun} to give a conceptual explanation of this fact; see Corollary \ref{cor:pullbackagree} for details.